ossec/ossec-docs/docs/syntax/ossec_config.reports.rst

 .. xml:element:: user

     Filter by the user name.
-This will match on ether srcuser or dstuser
+This will match on either srcuser or dstuser

     **Allowed:** Any username